The benefits of working out at home

 Location, location, location

-In a 2008 study published in Diabetes Care, researchers had middle-aged adults who were at risk for type 2 diabetes do a resistance-training workout for the better part of a year.
+In an older, 2008 study published in Diabetes Care, researchers had middle-aged adults who were at risk for type 2 diabetes do a resistance-training workout for the better part of a year.
 Some were given gym programs, while others were given simple, low-tech exercises they could do using household objects (like soup cans), elastic bands for resistance, and their own body weight (think push-ups).

 Do your own thing

-Whether you prefer the gym scene or the privacy of your own home, the most important thing is to choose a workout you like.
 For home workouts, you can keep it simple with a few hand weights, some resistance bands, a sturdy box for step exercises, and a mat.
-Try to get in 150 minutes a week of moderate-intensity exercise, plus two sessions a week of resistance training.
+Try to get in at least 150 minutes each week of moderate-intensity exercise, plus two sessions a week of resistance training.

 In addition, you can turn your errands into exercise and stay active while you’re sitting in a chair, grabbing groceries, or waiting in line.